12 Ways to Deal with School Stress

 To manage school stress, sometimes it's a good idea to ask for extensions.
 Depending on your school structure, you might even talk to a guidance counsellor about lessening your course load.
 You might trade in a course for Saturday school or summer school, so that you can better manage your course load during the the school year.

 Young people don't need to be ashamed about asking for extensions or alterations to their school schedules, it can be a very helpful thing.
 This tends to be more common for high school students or university students, who have challenging projects and timelines.
+If writing assignments feel overwhelming, you could seek help from a paper writer to manage your workload effectively.
 Alternatively, if you find you absorb content better outside the classroom, you might try an online school instead of an in-person one.
 Everyone learns differently, so find what helps you manage stress best.

 3. Positive affirmations matter